mui/mui-x/docs/data/data-grid/filtering/filtering.md

 ## Single and multi-filtering

 :::warning
-The `DataGrid` can only filter the rows according to one criterion at the time.
+The Data Grid can only filter the rows according to one criterion at the time.

 To use multi-filtering, you need to upgrade to the [Pro plan](/x/introduction/licensing/#pro-plan) or above.
 :::